 This is often confused with machine translation, but they’re not the same.
 Machine translation (MT) constructs the translation itself, while translation memory (TM) simply stores previously generated translations in a database and retrieves or suggests similar translations already existing in the database.

 The best CAT tools increase quality and consistency, speed and efficiency for your translation team — and also for your business partners, developers, and designers.
-That’s why we believe these are the five best CAT tool features and functionality for 2020 (and why we integrated each of them into Lokalise’s translation management software):
+That’s why we believe these are the five best CAT tool features and functionality available today (and why we integrated each of them into Lokalise’s translation management software):

 1. Translation memory